AmirAynede/LB2-project-Group-1/README.md

 ## 2. Data Preparation
 **Objective:** preprocess datasets for cross-validation and benchmarking.
 	The data was filtered into Positive and Negative datasets.
-Then each datasets were randomized to make sure the distrubution of the sequences would not bias the model.
+Then each dataset was randomized to make sure the distrubution of the sequences would not bias the model.
 After that, for each dataset 80% of the data was used to create 5 training sets.
 The remaining data was labeled for benchmarking.
 	Finally, each training set from one dataset was merged by its counterpart from the other dataset.